An Evans function for the linearised 2D Euler equations using Hill's determinant: Separation of the linearised Euler equations

 For later reference we translate Li's unstable disk theorem \cite{Li00} into our setting.
 Li studied the case $\psi(\eta) = \cos(\eta)$ and decomposed the Fourier modes $\ba = k \bq + l \bp$ into subsets called ``classes'' with fixed integer $k$ and varying integer $l$.
 The unstable disk theorem states that the class with given $k$ has no discrete spectrum when all modes $\ba$ in this class are outside the closed disk centred at the origin with radius $p = |\bp| = \sqrt{ p_1^2 + p_2^2}$.
 The mode in class $k$ that is closest to the origin has the smallest projection onto the $\bp$-direction.
 Hence $k \bq \cdot \bp + l \bp \cdot \bp$ is minimal and dividing by $p^2 = \bp \cdot \bp$ we see that this occurs when $\q - l$ is minimal.
 Thus we choose the angle $\q$ to be such that $ \q \in (-1/2, 1/2]$.
 This determines a particular representative of the class with given $k$ for which $l$ is uniquely determined.
 Thus in our notation Li's unstable disk theorem \cite{Li00} reads \begin{theorem} Consider the case where $\psi(\eta) = \cos(\eta)$.
 If $\q^2 + d^2 > 1$ then there is no discrete eigenvalue $c$ of the linearised Euler's equations and the solution is stable.
 Equivalently, if $\mu = d^2 > 1 - \theta^2$ then there is no $\q$-quasiperiodic spectrum of Hill's equation \eqref{eq:hillgen} for any $c$. \end{theorem}

 The spectral parameter $\mu$ of Hill's equation \eqref{eq:hillgen} satisfies $\mu = d^2$.
 Coming from the Euler equation the parameters $\q$ and $\mu = d^2$ are discrete for fixed given $\bp$, labelled by the wave number $k$ in the $\xi$ direction in the mode ansatz for $\psi$.
-Whenever convenient in the following we are going to consider $(d, \q)$ as continuous parameters.
+Whenever convenient in the following we consider $(d, \q)$ as continuous parameters.

 In the linearised Euler equation the spectral parameter that determines instability is $\lambda$ respectively $c = i \lambda/k$ with wave number $k$, while the parameters of the equation are $\q \mod 1$ and $d$ determined by $\bp$ and $k$.
-In the Hill's equation \eqref{eq:hillgen} the spectral parameter is $\mu = d^2$, the spectral parameter of the Hill's equation, while the parameter of the equation is $c$, and the boundary conditions are determined by $\q$.
-Ultimately what we are interested in is the relation between $c$, $d$, and $\q$, and this relation will be determined by the spectral theory of the complex Hill's equation.
+In the Hill's equation \eqref{eq:hillgen} the spectral parameter is $\mu = d^2$, while the parameter of the equation is $c$, and the boundary conditions are determined by $\q$.
+Ultimately what we are interested in is the relation between $c$, $d$, and $\q$, and this relation is determined by the spectral theory of the complex Hill's \cref{eq:hillgen}.

 By multiplying \cref{eq:hillgen} by $\bar{g}$ and integrating, we recover Rayleigh's criterion (integrating by parts once):